Carbon Steel Katana Canada: Ultimate Guide for Collectors 2026

 Michonne Katana Sword

-This piece represents survival and determination.
-This Walking Dead-inspired piece offers amazing functionality:
+This piece embodies survival and determination.
+This Walking Dead-inspired piece offers exceptional functionality:

 • 1095 high-carbon steel providing superior edge retention (60 HRC)

-• Ergonomic tsuka design made for extended use
+• Ergonomic tsuka design optimized for extended use

-• Durable construction built for display and light cutting
+• Robust construction built for display and light cutting

 • Apocalypse-ready appearance capturing the character's essence